metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 > The quick start is intended for running Metabase locally.
 See below for instructions on [running Metabase in production](#production-installation).

-Assuming you have [Docker](https://www.docker.com/) installed and running:
+Assuming you have [Docker](https://www.docker.com/) installed and running, get the latest Docker image:

 ```
 docker pull metabase/metabase:latest
 ```

-Then:
+Then start the Metabase container:

 ```
 docker run -d -p 3000:3000 --name metabase metabase/metabase